 It is grown and prepared differently than other green teas.
 What’s more, the whole tea leaf is consumed.

 However, you may wonder if matcha lives up to the hype.

 This article explains whether matcha is healthier than other green teas.

 Matcha and regular green tea both come from the Camellia sinensis plant, which is native to China.

 After harvesting, the stems and veins are removed from the leaves.
-They are then stone-ground into a fine, bright green powder, known as matcha.
+They are then stone-ground into a fine, bright green powder known as matcha.

 Matcha can be prepared in several consistencies:

-- Usucha (thin): This thinner version uses about half a teaspoon of matcha, mixed with about 3–4 ounces of hot water.
+- Usucha (thin).
+This thinner version uses about 1/2 teaspoon of matcha mixed with 3–4 ounces (89–118 mL) of hot water.

 Since matcha is simply a variety of green tea, it has most of the same health benefits.